 Gravity will affect your bullet's trajectory (or path).
-The BDC starts at the tip of the chevron and finishes at the 600 yard mark, indicated by the lowest hash mark.
-Simply aim using the point in the reticle that coincides with the range to target.
-For targets at ranges between points you can split the difference.
+The BDC starts at the tip of the chevron and finishes at the 600-yard mark, indicated by the number 6.
+Simply aim using the hash mark that coincides with the range to target.
+For targets at ranges between hash marks you can split the difference.
 For example, for a target at 450 yards you should aim halfway between the 400 and 500-yard hash marks.
+Bullet trajectory for the common 220gr subsonic 300BLK loading corresponds to the dots along the BDC rather than the hash marks.
 We recommend that you establish a steady, supported position in order to utilize the BDC.
 The optic needs to be set to the highest magnification, 6x, for the BDC to work properly.